Examples

 # Define a custom energy profile function, required to complete the jet structure

-#return what ever energy PER SOLID ANGLE profile you want as a function of phi and theta
+#return whatever energy profile you want as a function of phi and theta in unit of erg [not erg per solid angle]

 # Define a custom lorentz factor profile function, required to complete the jet structure